aws-samples/aws-kr-startup-samples/machine-learning/sagemaker/whisper-model-hosting-on-sagemaker-endpoint/README.md

-# Hosting OpenAI Whisper Model on Amazon SageMaker
+# Hosting OpenAI Whisper Model on Amazon SageMaker Endpoint

 This repository contains a set of example CDK Python projects to host the [OpenAI Whisper](https://openai.com/research/whisper) model on Amazon SageMaker Endpoint.